vudayani/spring-ai-mcp-workshop/mcp-server-demo/README.md

 ## Overview

-This server exposes two tools for an AI model to use:
+This server exposes two tools for an AI model to use, which are automatically discovered by Spring AI:

-*   `getCurrentDate`: Returns the current date in `YYYY-MM-DD` format.
+*   `getCurrentDate`: A method annotated with `@McpTool` that returns the current date.
-*   `getOnCallSupportByDate`: Takes a date in `YYYY-MM-DD` format and returns a list of engineers who are on call.
+*   `getOnCallSupportByDate`: Another `@McpTool` method that returns the on-call engineers for a given date.

 ---